About Me

 Hi, I’m Asya — the owner and lead therapist of The Shift Counseling & Wellness.

 My work blends trauma-informed care with evidence-based approaches including CBT, DBT, Reality Therapy, Solution-Focused Therapy, and Expressive Arts Therapy.
-I’m also a Trauma-Sensitive Yoga facilitator informed by Trauma Center Trauma-Sensitive Yoga (TCTSY).
+I am also a certified grief counselor (GCTC) and a Trauma-Sensitive Yoga Facilitator (TCTSY-F) informed by The Center for Trauma and Embodiment.
 Together, these frameworks shape the grounded, holistic way I show up in therapeutic and wellness spaces.

 At the core of my work is the belief that many of our patterns — the roles we take on, the expectations we carry, the ways we react, and the stories we tell about ourselves — were shaped long before we had language or choice.
 Therapy with me is about gently unpacking what no longer fits, reconnecting with who you truly are, and learning how to move forward with more intention.